I heard it as a student, and I hear it now, the opportunities are bleak, the market is overflowing. And I hate to be a downer, but it’s true.

 As a new grad, I feel that I’m no expert on this topic AT ALL, but I’ve had a student dietitian request what I did to give myself the best chance of having a “leg up” on landing a job after throwing my hat in the air with glee.

 So here goes, here’s my guide (some things I did and some things I should have done more of) to landing a job in dietetics.

 I’m going to start with the things you should start to implement, if possible, before you graduate.

 (1) Volunteer, volunteer, volunteer

 I read this one over on Ideal Nutrition’s blog (give that a read if you haven’t already!)

-But seriously, volunteer, use Seek Volunteer, Go Volunteer, or ask your lecturers (they get asked for volunteers all the time), whether it’s volunteering with OzHarvest and in the food security space, registering for Go4Fun in NSW or the Eat it To Beat It program with the Cancer Council, or even just asking a dietitian you look up to if they need help with something (trust me, there’s usually something!)
+But seriously, volunteer, use Seek Volunteer, Go Volunteer, or ask your lecturers (they get asked for volunteers all the time), whether it’s volunteering with OzHarvest and in the food security space, registering for Go4Fun in NSW, or even just asking a dietitian you look up to if they need help with something (trust me, there’s usually something!)
 Whether it’s writing a few blogs for them or helping them come up with social media content (I know it doesn’t look like hard work but it’s time-consuming!).